 6. A Boat Grill

-If your family enjoys cooking out—and what family doesn’t?—then getting a grill for the boat could be an awesome way to enhance those long days out on the water (be sure to check out 5 Tips for Cooking on a Boat for extra help).
+If your family enjoys cooking, getting a high quality grill for the boat could be an excellent way to enhance those long days out on the water.
+Plus, you could give them other items to maximize their boat dining experience, like a bottle opener, serving trays, and silicone cooking utensils.

 See all Boat Cooking Tools & Galley Supplies.